emmalepsy/philemonandminerva/README.md

 philemonandminerva
 ==================

-Repository for information on the Oregon pioneer's Philemon and Minerva Morriss.
+Repository for information on the Oregon pioneers Philemon and Minerva Morriss.